urjajindal18/JavaCuncurrency/README.md

 for each number from 2 to user_input as i

--Generate a Runnable r that holds i
+*Generate a Runnable r that holds i

--Generate a new Thread using r that is immediately started
+*Generate a new Thread using r that is immediately started